zergiocosta/atracoes-challenge/README.md

 It's a simple application that fetches data from the API and then show it in a grid system with a simple day filter.

+## Prerequisites

+Before you begin, make sure your development environment includes Node.js and an npm package manager

+Install the Angular CLI globally.
+To install the CLI using npm, open a terminal/console window and enter the following command:

+`$ npm install -g @angular/cli`

 ## Component styling

 The styling for the `card-atracao` component were removed, so that we can test your ability to write it again just from the screenshot bellow.